addetz/addetz.github.io/about_me.md

 ## Other stuff I like

-I also like to hike and go to spin class.
+I also like to hike and go on country walks.

 Enjoy these excellent photos of me at the Seven Sisters in the UK and on Machu Picchu in Peru.